MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 To avoid this problem, make sure that all components have the same version number.
 If you upgrade one component, be sure to apply the same upgrade to all other installed components.

-To view a list of the R version numbers that are required for each release of SQL Server 2016, see [Installing R components without internet access](r/installing-ml-components-without-internet-access.md).
+To view a list of the R version numbers that are required for each release of SQL Server 2016, see [Install R components without internet access](r/installing-ml-components-without-internet-access.md).

 ### Remote compute contexts are blocked by a firewall in SQL Server instances that are running on Azure virtual machines